 Possum Patch is a 24 place long-day care centre that joined Connect in 2014.
 It has served the Mt Victoria, Hartley, Mt Wilson and Blackheath communities for over 10 years.
 It operates out of a home-like heritage cottage located with Mt Victoria’s local primary school.

-Lapstone Preschool is a 36 place preschool and Early Development Program providing education for 3-6 year olds.
-Our program has been operating in Lapstone for over 50 years and is situated in a beautiful, quiet surrounding where children’s creativity, knowledge and self-esteem is nurtured.
-The Early Development Program provides a tailored transition to school group for children with a diagnosed disability and uses responsive practices to help children develop through their strengths and abilities.
-In 2019 Lapstone joined the Connect family of services.
+Lapstone Preschool is a 36 place preschool providing education for 3-6 year olds.
+Our program has been operating in Lapstone for over 50 years and in 2019 joined Connect.
+We are situated in a beautiful, quiet surrounding where children’s creativity, knowledge and self-esteem is nurtured.
+Lapstone Preschool provides the Early Development Program, which is a supported preschool program for children with a diagnosed disability.